cpraveen/numa/newton.md

 Newton's method doubles the number of accurate figures in each iteration.
 Of    course this happens only after the method enters the quadratic convergence regime.
 In the   first few iterations, there may be no reduction of error or less than quadratic reduction.

-\fbox{Show quadratic convergence in square root example}
+Observe the number of correct decimal places in the square root example, which roughly doubles in each iteration.
 +++

 :::{prf:example} Reciprocal